Primusinterp/PrimusEnum/README.md

 ***This is a work in progress script***

 ## Dependcies
-The most important dependencies should be installed automatically - if it fail try a manual install, the following tools have been used in the script:
+The most important dependencies should be installed automatically - if it fails try a manual install, the following tools have been used in the script:
 ```
 NMAP
 feroxbuster